mohole/next-workshop/README.md

 ## Where to go from here

-Feel free to enhance and add features to this project since it's just a sample to give you a glimpse on the basics functionalities of Nuxt and Vue:
+Feel free to enhance and add features to this project since it's just a sample to give you a glimpse on how to combine these tools to create a simple product:

 - design a better UI (_with or without Tailwind_)
-- integrate other APIs from the service
+- add a page to manage (_add, edit, remove_) the channels
+- add roles to users (_example: normal users can just chat, admins can manage the channels_)
+- add a button to edit e message
-- add filters for easily find content
+- add "reply to message" functionality
-- enhance the pagination component

 or ultimately...

-- re-use the code of this project with a **completely different data source** ([https://github.com/public-api-lists/public-api-lists](https://github.com/public-api-lists/public-api-lists))
+- re-use the code of this project with a **completely different service or data source** ([https://github.com/public-api-lists/public-api-lists](https://github.com/public-api-lists/public-api-lists))

 ## License